Gigue Music, the meaning behind the name:

 Personal Story, from violinist Julia Taylor:

 Violinist Julia Taylor has played the violin for more than 20 years.
 After her concerto solo debut with the Macao Chamber Orchestra (former name of Macao Orchestra), and Shenzhen Symphony Orchestra at age of 14, Julia has performed in numerous concerts, recitals, events and weddings.
 In Fall 2018, Julia got married and learned how big a task it was to plan a wedding.
 She realized the importance and the real meaning of having live music in one’s wedding.
 She decided to up the game, and is now offering her clients more song choices, and easier booking and planning procedures.
-Now, Gigue Music is booking for 2020.
+Now, Gigue Music is booking for 2022 and 2023.
 Please check out the following services!

 Ceremony, Cocktail, Reception